Location: 38.936N 20.744E

 Depending on the various ancient sources, Octavian had between 250 and 400 battle ships and Antony, with his numerous oriental allies, had between 170 and 500 ships, out of which 60 Egyptian ships (Plutarch, Antony, 70).
 In addition, each had hundreds of supply ships.
 Octavian’s battle ships were mainly triremes (35 x 5 x 1 m) and liburnae of similar size.
 Antony’s ships were larger (quadriremes, up to decaremes) but Murray (2002, p 236) notes that his fleet probably included only about thirty ships larger than a quinquereme, i.e. only 5 to 10% of his fleet.
 According to Fourdirnoy (2019) a decareme might be twice as large as a trireme (70 x 10 x 2 m).

-Antony’s ships were anchored inside the Ambracian Gulf, while Octavian’s ships were outside.
+Antony’s ships were initially anchored inside the Ambracian Gulf, while Octavian’s ships were outside.
 It may therefore be said that Octavian was besieging Antony and that the latter had to attempt an exit manoeuvre.
-For an escape, Antony had to position his ships outside the gulf (see figure above) and cross Octavian’s line of ships as soon as some wind would set in.
+For an escape, Antony positioned his ships outside the gulf in front of Octavian’s line of ships (see figure above) in order to cross it as soon as some wind would set in.
 Antony’s decision to remain static, pouring “dense showers of stones and arrows” from his higher and armoured ships on Octavian’s smaller ships ressembles an entrenched camp tactic that is rarely winning.
 This decision can be understood only if he had no other choice: his large ships were short of experienced oarsmen (Plutarch, Antony, 68) therefore not providing him with the required accuracy and speed needed to ram Octavian’s lighter ships.
 His strategy is thus that of an earthling, not that of an admiral.

 But, as mentioned above, the gods were not with him on that day.